 “I can do all things through Christ who strengthens me.”
 Phil.
 4:13 (NKJV)

 Have you surrendered your life to God’s control?
 Take a moment and prayerfully make these confessions to God from your heart as you commit all your life to Christ’s care and control.
-When you do, you’ll experience the blessing promised to the meek.
+When you do, you’ll experience the blessing and power promised to the meek.